pearlalmeida17/pearlalmeida17/README.md

 ✨I enjoy *creating, designing, and developing*!

 # 🍁About me!
-👩🏻‍💻 As  an **information Technology Engineering student**, I am passionate to learn and explore the coding world
+👩🏻‍💻 As  an **Information Technology Engineering student**, I am passionate about learning and exploring the coding world

 🌱 I’m currently learning and exploring programming through C and C++ languages